Patrick W. Welch: Career

-Welch was born a king in Billericay, England, and attended state schools.
+Welch was born in Billericay, England, and attended state schools.
 He earned a BA in graphic design from the Norwich School of Art in 1987 and an MA in illustration from the Royal College of Art in 1991.
 In 1993 Welch gained cult status for "The Hippogryph Files," a series of graphic short stories that appeared in The Baffler, Pulse!, and numerous comics anthologies, as well as being printed as postcards.
 Welch shared a London studio with illustrator Mikey Georgeson, better known as The Vessel from the indie-pop band David Devant & His Spirit Wife.

 In 1995 Welch moved to the United States with his American wife, Carrie Golus.
 During the 1990s Welch and Golus co-edited a short-lived comics anthology, Thurn & Taxis.

 Welch taught sequential art at Savannah College of Art and Design in Savannah, Georgia, from 1995 to 1998.
 In 1998 Welch moved to Chicago, where he became a professor of media arts and animation at the Illinois Institute of Art – Chicago.
 Beginning in 1998, Welch collaborated with Golus on a series of non-fiction political/social comics for the alternative weekly newspaper Newcity as well as a comic strip, "Alternator," which ran in The Stranger, UR Chicago, and other alternative weeklies.

 Beginning in 2001, Welch began to gain recognition for his painting.
 His solo painting exhibitions at Gescheidle Gallery in Chicago, where he was represented from 2002 until his death in 2008, included Revenge: The Miniature Hate Paintings of Patrick W. Welch (2002), Patrick W. Welch versus The Village of Schaumburg: Miniature Redemption Paintings (2004), Art Destroys: More Miniature Hate Paintings and Mini-Insult Blocks from Patrick W. Welch (2005), and I now know more than you ever will (2008), which was his final exhibition.